This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 5. CRATE Brewery & Pizzeria

-Located in an old factory, this micro-brewery has a small but awesome stone baked pizza menu which you can enjoy alongside their range of craft beer.
+Located in an old factory, CRATE Hackney Wick is a micro-brewery that has a small but awesome stone baked pizza menu which you can enjoy alongside their range of craft beer.

 The pizzas are thin and crispy with exciting flavours such as Middle Eastern Lamb and Sage and Truffle.
-Their outdoor dining area by the river is a great spot during the summer months and can get absolutely packed – pre-book a table to avoid disappointment.
+Crate Brewery’s outdoor dining area by the river is a great spot during the summer months and can get absolutely packed – pre-book a table to avoid disappointment.

 6. Breakfast Club, Hackney Wick